mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ```

 # 4. Verifying PHP Status
-You can verify which version is active and check for installed modules using these commands:
+**You can verify which version is active and check for installed modules using these commands**:

 ```bash